Alun Cairns: Secretary of State for Wales

 In June 2018, the UK Government announced that the plans for the Swansea Bay Tidal Lagoon would be scrapped.
 This led to Plaid Cymru tabling a motion of no confidence in Cairns at the National Assembly for Wales, a vote that if passed would not have forced Cairns to resign as Welsh Secretary but rather would serve as symbolic disapproval.
 The motion was defeated, with 9 in favour to 40 against, on 27 June.

 In Parliament, Cairns has previously served on the Public Administration Committee and Welsh Affairs Committee.

 In July 2019, he apologised for voting against same-sex marriage in 2013, stating: "I regret the decision to vote against it and see the positive difference it has made to the lives of many".

 He resigned from the Government on 6 November 2019, after evidence emerged that he had known about his former aide Ross England's role in the "sabotaging" of a rape trial, whom he later endorsed as a candidate for the Senedd.
-A Cabinet Office inquiry found that there was no evidence of his having breached the ministerial code; However, whilst concluding the enquiry Sir Alex Allan wrote: “I find it unlikely that Mr Cairns would not have been told something about Mr England’s role when he was told about the collapse.
-But all those involved state that they had not informed Mr Cairns of Mr England’s role, and there is no direct evidence to contradict this.
-On that basis, I do not find that the evidence upholds the allegations of a breach of the ministerial code.”
+A Cabinet Office inquiry found that there was no evidence of his having breached the ministerial code; However, whilst concluding the enquiry Sir Alex Allan wrote: "I find it unlikely that Mr Cairns would not have been told something about Mr England's role when he was told about the collapse.
+But all those involved state that they had not informed Mr Cairns of Mr England's role, and there is no direct evidence to contradict this.
+On that basis, I do not find that the evidence upholds the allegations of a breach of the ministerial code."
 The rape victim, who had worked for Cairns alongside England, later claimed that the inquiry was "a sham".

+In July 2024, Carins contested the Vale of Glamorgan seat as the Conservative candidate for the 2024 General Election, but he was defeated by the Labour Party candidate Kanishka Narayan.

+Post-parliamentary career

+Since his defeat at the 2024 general election, Cairns has worked as a freelance consultant, advising on Business and Policy.